sg-developer-portal/doc-portal-publisher-guide/collaboration/teams-and-permissions.md

 - Use a personal account and invite individual collaborators

   This allows you to work on public and private repositories.
-However, only the _owner_ of the GitHub repository will be able to publish or unpublish documentation on the Documentation Portal.
+However, only the _owner_ of the GitHub repository will be able to publish or unpublish documentation on the developer documentation portal.

 - Use teams in a GitHub organisation account